fr34k8/openstack-centos-kvm-glusterfs-singlenode/README.rst

 Hard Drive Partitioning.
 ^^^^^^^^^^^^^^^^^^^^^^^^

+*Note: This Table was altered for the single node setup guide and does not match anymore with the described disk setup above.
+Just don't worry and adjust the sizes to your available hardware!*

 Table 2 shows the partitioning scheme for the compute hosts.
 ``vg_base`` is a volume group comprising the standard OS partitions: ``lv_root``, ``lv_home`` and ``lv_swap``.